xy2404/p8105_hw5_xy2404/Homework5.md

 |   estimate|  conf\_low|  conf\_high|
 |----------:|----------:|-----------:|
 |  0.6455607|  0.6275625|   0.6631599|

+For the city of Baltimore, MD, the estimate is 0.646 and the confidence interval is (0.628, 0.663)

 ### Calculate for each of the cities, and extract both the proportion of unsolved homicides and the confidence interval for each